 Robin joined Watsi on September 15th, 2014.
-Three years ago, Robin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robin's most recent donation traveled 4,800 miles to support Lightness, a sixteen-year-old student from Tanzania, to treat severe burn injuries.
+Four years ago, Robin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robin's most recent donation traveled 350 miles to support Morn, a loving grandmother from Cambodia, to fund ear surgery so she can communicate more clearly.